unkcpz/tatzelwurm/DESIGN.md

 2. Worker

-The worker is responsible for running python functions (or more generic if the I can provide message interface in Rust, I believe it is not hard to build on top the wrapper to different languages, such as Julia and Lua).
+The worker is responsible for running python functions (or more generic if the I can provide message interface by having core part in low-level language.
+I believe it is then not hard to build on top the wrapper to different languages, such as Julia and Lua).
 In the context of plumpy, it is for running python coroutines by place the coroutines to the event loop that bind to the worker interpretor.
 There are two ways of implementing the worker, one is having the worker as client and implemented in python, the harder way is implement worker in rust and expose the interface to python using `pyo3`.
 (?
 May possible to further seperate define the functionalitios of worker.
 It needs to communicate and running things.
 The communicate port is de/serializing the data and this port can definitly use the API exposed through `pyo3` here.)
-Having worker implemented in Rust may bring the advantage that for future design to having multi-threading support or having specific threads for CPU-bound blocking functions, the Rust implementation can have the low-lever threads management and has no limitation of GIL.
-However, the worker anyway require a wrapper layer between Rust and Python, which potentially make the debugging more difficult if something goes wrong.
 For simplicity, the worker should first implemented in Python that can strat an event loop and has `add_task_subscriber` method to push coroutines to the event loop.
 It will make the replacement in AiiDA straightforward.